jdbaugher/BasicSeqPop/README.md

 #### simulate_population.Rscript

-  This script can be used to create a population of reads including multiple haplotypes (unrelated) and incorporating an error rate for base calls.
+  This script can be used to create a population of reads, including multiple haplotypes (unrelated) and incorporating an error rate for base calls.

 	Rscript simulate_population.Rscript [options: e.g. --name=Sim_Pop --nreads=10000]